 School attendance is mandated by Rhode Island General Law 16-19-1 which requires, "every child who has completed or will have completed six (6) years of life on or before September 1 of any school year and has not completed eighteen (18) years of life shall regularly attend some public day school during all the days and hours that the public schools are in session in the city or town in which the child resides."
 Research supports, (www.attendanceworks.org), positive academic outcomes when a student attends school regularly.
-It is the responsibility of a student's parent/guardians to ensure school attendance school regularly.
 It is the responsibility of a student's parent/guardians to ensure school attendance, report absences according to this attendance policy and work together with school personnel to address any issues preventing daily school attendance.